BSidesPDX/bsidespdx.org/events/2019/speakers.md

 Next time you develop your awesome web or mobile app or a microservice, keep in mind how a clever attacker could create and supply malicious data to your application, and thinking like a hacker you could write more secure code!

 *Alexei began his career as a software developer.
 A decade later, he realized that breaking code was way more fun than writing code, and decided to switch direction.
 He is now a full-time application security professional, with several years of assisting various development teams in delivering secure code, as well as security consulting.
 He currently works as a senior product security engineer for Salesforce, and occasionally speaks at local security events and global conferences.*

+<a name="Performance Hacks for SOC Training"></a>
+## Performance Hacks for SOC Training
+### Will Peteroy and Alex Sirr
+Great people are the foundation of security operations.
+We'll discuss how to leverage intern programs and on-the-job training to increase the effectiveness of your existing team and to create a great pipeline to engage new team members.
+Alex will provide his perspective going through the program as an intern and continuing to develop it / lessons learned as a full time employee.

+*William Peteroy is the Chef Technology Officer for Security at Gigamon where he leads security strategy and innovation efforts.
+William is also the founder and CEO of ICEBRG (acquired by Gigamon in 2018) and has previously held a number of business and technology leadership positions at Microsoft and in the US Department of Defense.*

 <a name="Clearly seeing the value of Canaries for the year 20/20"></a>
 ## BACKUP SPEAKER